-- (a) Contaminated materials that are to be decontaminated from medical waste, at a site away from the laboratory are placed in a red biohazard bag before being removed from the laboratory. - (b) The PI or Lab Supervisor limits access to the laboratory.
+- Contaminated materials that are to be decontaminated at a site away from the laboratory are placed in a red biohazard bag before being removed from the laboratory. - b.
+The PI or Lab Supervisor limits access to the laboratory.
 In general, persons who are at increased risk of acquiring infection or for whom infection may be unusually hazardous are not allowed in the laboratory or animal rooms.
-The PI or Supervisor has the final responsibility for assessing each circumstance and determining who may enter or work in the laboratory. - (c) The PI or Lab Supervisor establishes procedures whereby only persons who have been advised of the potential hazard and meet any specific entry requirements (e.g., immunization) enter the laboratory or animal rooms. - (d) When the infectious agent(s) in use in the laboratory require special provisions for entry (e.g., vaccination) a hazard warning sign, incorporating the universal biohazard symbol, is posted on the access door to the laboratory work area.
+The PI or Lab Supervisor has the final responsibility for assessing each circumstance and determining who may enter or work in the laboratory. - c.
+The PI or Lab Supervisor establishes procedures hereby only persons who have been advised of the potential hazard and meet any specific entry requirements (e.g., immunization) enter the laboratory or animal rooms. - d.
+When the infectious agent(s) in use in the laboratory require special provisions for entry (e.g., vaccination) a hazard warning sign, incorporating the universal biohazard symbol, is posted on the access door to the laboratory work area.
 The hazard warning sign identifies the infectious agent, lists the name and telephone number of the laboratory director or other responsible person(s), and indicates the special requirement(s) for entering the laboratory.
-(See Figure 1).
+(See Figure 1). - e.
+Effective insect and rodent control precautions are in effect.